 Anyone who rides a motorcycle knows that choosing two wheels instead of four comes with a degree of risk but this does not mean they should expect to be injured – and it certainly doesn’t mean they should forfeit any legal rights in the event that something goes wrong.

 At Digby Brown, we know that there can be a misconception that the motorcyclist acting recklessly contributed to the circumstances of the crash.
-We also know that there are a number of additional factors which must be considered when looking at an accident which involves a motorbike.
+We also know that there are a number of additional factors which must be considered when looking at motorcycle accidents.

-We believe this collective expertise and knowledge, built up over many years, makes a massive difference when understanding the circumstances of a motorcycle accident and properly valuing the claim.
+We believe this collective expertise and knowledge, built up over many years, makes a massive difference when understanding the circumstances of a motorcycle accident and properly valuing a motorcycle accident claim.

 Our reputation goes a long way when dealing with insurers and ensuring the right compensation is awarded.

-A motorcycle crash adheres to exactly the same process as any other vehicle on the road - the difference being the other vehicles offer significant protection to their drivers whereas the biker is a lot more vulnerable to serious injuries.
+A motorcycle crash adheres to exactly the same claims process as any other vehicle on the road - the difference being the other vehicles offer significant protection to their drivers whereas the biker is a lot more vulnerable to serious injuries.

 As per any accident you should be informing your insurer, the police, and seeking medical help for any injury you may have sustained.

-Your insurer will likely try and persuade you to use their own legal provider for any personal injury matters.
+Your insurer will likely try and persuade you to use their own legal provider for any motorbike injuries.
 However we believe this isn’t in your best interests and we explain why in more detail on our Road Traffic Accidents page.

 In short, the only way you can properly work out how much motorcycle accident compensation you are entitled to is by using an independent legal firm.
-This way, your motorcycle injury claim can be fully investigated and assessed to calculate your losses.
+This way, your motorcycle accident claim can be fully investigated and assessed to calculate your losses.